-This surgical mesh proceed post looks into the complicated issues related to a mesh recall and addresses an important question many victims are wondering: what is proceed mesh made of?
+This surgical mesh proceed post addresses an important question many victims are wondering: what is proceed mesh made of?
 Was a proceed mesh brochure ever circulated?
 How do I find out if the mesh implanted in me was previously subjected to a proceed ventral patch recall?
 How do I determine the proceed mesh recall lot number?
 If the proceed mesh implanted in me was not technically subject to the Ethicon proceed mesh recall, can I still file a Proceed mesh lawsuit?
 What firm is the best Proceed mesh law firm in the United States?

-We are currently reviewing for potential lawsuits, the following types of mesh manufactured by Johnson & Johnson and Ethicon Inc:
+We are reviewing for lawsuits, the following types of mesh manufactured by Johnson & Johnson

 Proceed hernia mesh otherwise known as Proceed mesh has a reputation for causing infection and pain as well as bowel obstruction.
 There have been reported instances of the device disintegrating after implanted in the victims body.
 “Based on FDA’s analysis of medical device adverse event reports and of peer-reviewed, scientific literature, the most common adverse events for all surgical repair of hernias—with or without mesh—are pain, infection, hernia recurrence, scar-like tissue that sticks tissues together (adhesion), blockage of the large or small intestine (obstruction), bleeding, abnormal connection between organs, vessels, or intestines (fistula), fluid build-up at the surgical site (seroma), and a hole in neighboring tissues or organs (perforation).”
 FDA

-Who is Ethicon and what involvement do they have with Proceed Mesh?
+Who is Ethicon and what involvement do they have with Proceed?

 “Defendant Ethicon, Inc. is a wholly owned subsidiary of Defendant Johnson & Johnson.
 Defendant Ethicon, Inc. is a corporation incorporated in the State of New Jersey with its principal place of business in Somerville, New Jersey.
 Ethicon is a medical device company involved in the research, development, testing, manufacture, production, marketing, promotion and/or sale of medical devices including Proceed (hereinafter may be referred to as the “product”).
 J&J, directly and/or through the actions of Ethicon, Inc., has at all pertinent times been responsible for the research, development, testing, manufacture, production,marketing, promotion, distribution and/or sale of Proceed.”
 RUBY CAVEECK complaint against Ethicon, IN THE UNITED STATES DISTRICT COURT FOR THE WESTERN DISTRICT OF PENNSYLVANIA, Case 2:17-cv-01084-JFC Document 1 Filed 08/17/17